 And as always, we want to start with the questions that matter most to you.
 So on that note…

 » What do you want to know about juvenile justice in Oregon?
-We’re kicking off Real Talk next month with an issue that we’re kinda obsessed with: how Oregon’s justice system became so tough on kids, and why it remains that way despite our state’s progressive reputation.
+We’re kicking off Real Talk with an issue we’re kinda obsessed with: how Oregon’s justice system became so tough on kids, and why it remains that way despite our state’s progressive reputation.

 » What do you want to know about K-12 education and the state’s graduation rate?
 Oregon has the third-worst high school graduation rate in the country, but many schools and districts are starting to show signs of improvement.
 We’ll focus in September on what’s working — and how those success stories can scale across our city and state.